dhodgkiss/inordinate-fondness/content/blog/2018-01-01_reshaping_data_frames.md

 reformatted_data <- input_data %>%
   gather(KeyColumnName, ValueColumnName, CurrentColumnsWithValues, factor_key = TRUE)
 ```
-In the code above, `KeyColumnName` is the name that you want to give to the new column that will store the keys, which are the current column names that you want to collapse into a single column. `ValueColumnName` is the name of the column that will store the value associated with the each key. `CurrentColumnsWithValues` tells R which columns to extract the values from in order to reassign them to the new single column of values.
+In the code above, `KeyColumnName` is the name that you want to give to the new column that will store the keys, which are the current column names that you want to collapse into a single column. `ValueColumnName` is the name of the new column that will store the value associated with the each key. `CurrentColumnsWithValues` tells R which columns to extract the values from in order to reassign them to the new single column of values.
 Lastly, setting `factor_key` to `TRUE` means that the new key column will be stored as a factor rather than a character vector.

 Thus, to rearrange data from the pollinator counts example into long format, you can use the following code and save it as a new data frame called 'poldat.long':
 ```r